danielmewes/sudoku/README.md

 * `resolveRequired` Resolve fields for which we *must* pick a certain candidate to complete a row / column / 3x3 cell.
 * `guessOne` Select the field with the smallest number of candidates, and just assume the first one.
 Then continue recursively.
 If this results in a conflict, eliminate the candidate.

-Most simple Sudokus that don't require guessing can be solved by the first two strategies alone.
+Many easy Sudokus that don't require guessing can be solved by the first two strategies alone.

 # Build instructions